splunk/observability-workshop/docs/victorops/getting_started/index.md

 # Initial Setup

+## Aim

+This module is simply to ensure you have access to both the VictorOps and SignalFx UIs which we will be using throughout this workshop.

+Once you have access to each platform, keep them open for the duration of the workshop as you will be switching between them and the workshop instructions.

-## 1. Activate your login
+## 1. Activate your VictorOps Login

-You should have received an invitation to Activate your VictorOps account via e-mail, click the _Activate Account_ link and follow the prompts.
+You should have received an invitation to Activate your VictorOps account via e-mail, if you have not already done so, click the _Activate Account_ link and follow the prompts.

 If you did not receive an invitation it is probably because you already have a VictorOps login, linked to a different organisation.